Kansas GOP to stymie ban in reversing abortion-rights ruling

 TOPEKA, Kan.
 (AP) — Top Kansas Republicans want to head off any push for an abortion ban in the state even as they make overturning a Kansas Supreme Court ruling that protects abortion rights a top priority.

-The GOP-controlled Legislature expects to consider a proposed amendment to the Kansas Constitution during the annual 90-day lawmaking session set to convene Monday.
+The GOP-controlled Legislature expects to consider a proposed amendment to the Kansas Constitution during the annual 90-day lawmaking session that opened Monday.
 It's a response to the state high court's ruling in April that the state's Bill of Rights makes access to abortion a fundamental right.

 “Our No. 1 focus is the constitutional amendment,” said Kansas House Majority Leader Dan Hawkins, a conservative Wichita Republican.
 “This is not going to be about banning abortions.
 It's going to be about putting it back where it's supposed to be, and that is with the Legislature.”